HASwitchPlate/openHASP-docs/docs/design/pages.md

 ## Objects
 Each line in `pages.jsonl` creates **one object** on a page and has to be in the json format.
 The order of the objects also dictates the *layer* on the page from bottom to top.
-So the last drawn object will be the topmpost.
+So the last drawn object will be the topmost.

 Example Objects: